OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/service-fabric/service-fabric-report-health.md

 public static void SendReport(object obj)
 {
-    // Test whether hello resource can be accessed from hello node HealthState healthState = this.TestConnectivityToExternalResource();
+    // Test whether the resource can be accessed from the node HealthState healthState = this.TestConnectivityToExternalResource();

-    // Send report on deployed service package, as hello connectivity is needed by hello specific service manifest
+    // Send report on deployed service package, as the connectivity is needed by the specific service manifest
     // and can be different on different nodes var deployedServicePackageHealthReport = new DeployedServicePackageHealthReport(
         ApplicationName,